 Marvel's Spider-Man 2 is being developed by the award-winning team at Insomniac responsible for 2018's Marvel's Spider-Man.
 Bryan Intihar will be returning as creative director and Ryan Smith is back as game director.
 The duo have decades of experience between them, having worked on everything from the Resistance series through to Ratchet & Clank and Sunset Overdrive.
 Yuri Lowenthal and Nadji Jeter are set to reprise their roles as Peter and Miles, respectively.
 It looks like the creative team that helped get Spider-Man: Miles Morales out the door will now be turning their attention to Insomniac's other project, Marvel's Wolverine.

-Just one Marvel's Spider-Man 2 villain has been confirmed so far and it's Venom.
-Of course it's Venom.
+One Spider-Man 2 villain has been confirmed so far, and it's Venom.
 An iconic sparring partner, this time voiced by none-other than Tony Todd – the legendary actor perhaps best known for his terrifying performance as Candyman.
-Here's the thing, a symbiote-fueled Venom won't be the only threat facing the Spider-Men.
+We do know that Venom won't be the only threat facing the Spider-Men.
 Insomniac has specifically referred to "the villains that will try to hunt" Peter and Miles down – note the plurality.
-Between the 2018 and 2020 games, there's plenty of rogues that could come into play – The Lizard and Green Goblin being the most likely – although the reveal trailer opens with a monologue about the glory of the hunt… we may have a Kraven: The Hunter/Sinister Six situation on our hands here, people!
+There's plenty of rogues that could come into play – The Lizard and Green Goblin being the most likely – although the reveal trailer opens with a monologue about the glory of the hunt… we may have a Kraven: The Hunter/Sinister Six situation on our hands here, people!

 Marvel's Spider-Man 2 characters